 Pereskia Main Pest or Disease Problems

-As with most cacti, this plant is designed to be drought resistant, but may suffer some leaf drop.
+As with most cacti, this plant is designed to be drought resistant but may suffer some leaf drops.

 It is fairly disease resistant, although scale and mealybugs on succulents are an issue.